spatterson78/bash/README.md

-# bash
-Collection of bash scripts
+# Collection of bash scripts